openhab/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 ## Discovery

-First install the MQTT binding and setup a `broker` and make sure it is ONLINE, as this binding uses the MQTT binding to talk to your broker and hence that binding must be setup first.
+First install the MQTT binding and setup a `broker` thing and make sure it is ONLINE, as this binding uses the MQTT binding to talk to your broker and hence that binding must be setup first.
-Next make sure you have moved a control on either a physical remote, or used a virtual control inside the esp8266 control panel web page to create a MQTT message.
+Next, move a control on either a physical remote, or used a virtual control inside the esp8266 control panel web page which cause a MQTT message to be sent.
 This binding should then detect the new device the moment the control is moved and a new entry should appear in your INBOX.

 To remove a saved state from your MQTT broker that causes an entry in your INBOX you can use this command or use the ignore feature of openHAB.